 These unripe green tomatoes are much firmer, hold their shape and fare better when in hot oil.
 They are less likely to fall apart when frying than ripe, red tomatoes are.

-Be warned, their liquid will cause oil to spit everywhere if you try to fry them.
+Be warned, their liquid will cause hot oil to spit everywhere if you try to fry them.

-They are, however great though when you want to add a little something different to your favorite meal or salad.
-Just not right for this easy fried green tomato recipe.
+However, heirloom tomatoes are great when you want to add a little something different to your favorite meal or salad.
+They’re just not right for this easy fried green tomato recipe.

 I highly recommend using plum or Roma tomatoes as they are much less watery and more fleshy or meaty.
 These tomatoes basically maintain their firmness after coating and frying better than any other tomato.